HollyPony/react-rest-api/README.md

 > This package is currently served as-is.
 With usage of all ES6 features without any bundling and/or specific whatever the system is used.

+## Next features:

+- Proxiing config in order to define a config per method (or whatever the condition)
+- Make unit tests great again

 ## TL;DR – basic full usage sample

 `npm i react-rest-api`